Actindo-AG/Documentation/PIM/API/05_ManageProducts.md

 ## Move a product to recycle bin

-You can delete a product temporarily by archiving it of moving it to the recycle bin.
+You can temporarily delete a product by archiving it of moving it to the recycle bin.
 These products can be subsequently restored if necessary.
-If it is a master product, that is, with a product with variants, all variants will also be archived/moved.
+If it is a master product with variants, all variants will also be archived/moved.
 If it is a variant product, only the addressed variant will be archived/moved.

 **Endpoint**: /Actindo.Modules.Actindo.PIM.Products.moveToRecycleBin